 Evan Slack, hall of fame farm broadcaster, has died at the age of 86.
 He passed away on Saturday, September 19, 2020.

 His radio career spanned 68 years including most recently as owner of the Evan Slack Network based in Denver, Colo.
 During that time, he broadcasted from 45 states, 4 Canadian Provinces and Australia.

 Not only did he interview thousands of farmers and ranchers during his career, but also several celebrities and politicians like John Wayne, Elvis Presley and President George H.W.
 Bush.

-"I'm saddened by the loss of my friend Evan Slack" said Russell Nemetz, owner of the Western Ag Network (formally the Evan Slack Network), Billings, Mont.
+"I'm saddened by the loss of my friend Evan Slack" said Russell Nemetz, owner of the Western Ag Network (formerly the Evan Slack Network), Billings, Mont.
 "The agriculture and broadcast industries have lost one of their biggest advocates.
 Evan truly had a passion for both and he worked tirelessly to make sure his listeners always stayed informed.
 I was honored when Evan first asked me to help with his network in 2016, first becoming a broadcast teammate and then ultimately purchasing the network from him earlier this year.
 Not only did he have a positive impact on me, but Evan touched the lives of millions of people during his amazing career and we can all be thankful for that.
 My thoughts and prayers go out to his long-time significant other Carolyn Browne and his family during this very difficult time."